 When the children understand the difference in both outcomes, they realize that honesty is better for them.
 They also understand that being honest is more important for the parent than the punishment.

 These are the ways by which parents can teach their children to be honest.
 Once the children learn to be honest with their parents, they will forever remain honest with everyone because they have developed a personality which can deal with confrontation at any stage of life.

 Gratification is an emotional state when a person feels fulfilled and happy with what he/she has in life.

-We see in the society that people run after material things like money, power and wealth to attain more and more.
+We see in society that people run after material things like money, power and wealth to attain more and more.
 They do not feel satisfied with their achievements.

-The situation can be natural and indispensable, such as the untimely death of parents, or from the time of famine.
+The situation can be natural and indispensable, such as the untimely death of parents, or the time of famine.